Costa Rica Nature Tour for Active People - Jurassic Experience

 leave the nest

-With huge luck we may see the arribada - the massive turtle arrival that occurs (unpredictably).
-And more than just turtles - there's funky beach communities, snorkeling and some great boat trips out to the whales or porpoises.
+With huge luck we may see the arribada - the massive turtle arrival that occurs (unpredictably) in the north central Pacific beaches between August and November.

 Day 7: Back to San José, stopping for shopping

 Even the best of times comes to an end sooner or later.
 We'll head back to the Central Valley today.
-If you'd like we can stop in Puerto Viejo or in Sarchí for some of the local crafts.
-We'll find a really local style restaurant for your last dinner in Costa Rica.
+If you'd like we can stop for some of the local crafts.
+Say goodbye to your Serendipity leader this evening.
+And start planning your next Serendipity Adventure.

 Your flight back is today.
 Do you realize you avoided San José completely?
 Did you miss it?

-Detailed TERMS, DIRE WARNING! and information on making reservations - please READ this before making a reservation
+Detailed TERMS, DIRE WARNING! - please READ this before making a reservation

-The price includes all hotels (generally 3 star or better), breakfast and lunch each day, all adventures as listed (and some others you'll just happen upon as you move along from place to place), transportation in air conditioned vehicles.
-NOT INCLUDED are your airline tickets, alcoholic beverages, your exit visa for Costa Rica ($26 per person), and the (optional) tips for your guides.
+The price includes all hotels (3 star or better), breakfast and lunch each day, all adventures as listed (and some others you'll just happen upon as you move along from place to place), transportation in air conditioned vehicles.
+NOT INCLUDED are your airline tickets, alcoholic beverages, your exit visa for Costa Rica ($28 per person), and the (optional) tips for your guides.

-Evening meals: We do not include evening meals.
+EVENING MEALS: We do not include evening meals.
 Why?
-There is a wide varety of choices, from simple local restaurants to the (pretty repetitive) meals available at hotels.
+There is a wide variety of choices, from cowboy cantinas to the (pretty repetitive) meals available at hotels.
 Our guides will decide WITH YOU what restaurant or meal selection you'd like, and we will go there together.
-By pricing evening meals independently, we are offering you a much larger choice: local restaurants or Americanized hotel food, or perhhaps a very elegant Italian dinner in one of Costa Rica's best restaurants at the beach, or fresh seafood at a place all the locals enjoy.
+By pricing evening meals independently, we are offering you a much larger choice: local restaurants or Americanized hotel food, or perhaps a very elegant Italian dinner in one of Costa Rica's best restaurants at the beach, or fresh seafood at a place all the locals enjoy.

 By the way, a lot of people decide to add a few days for rafting, or for a nature retreat in Corcovado or Tortuguero We can arrange this for you as well.